depeperwinkel

 Save:

-- store your kampot pepper in a closed container
+- keep your cardamom in a closed container!

 - preferably store in a dark, dry and cool place